Risk Management

 Basic Stance

-The Toyota Boshoku group is working to carry out risk assessments, comprehensively reinforce risk management and reduce risks in order to respond swiftly to major risks including management risk, risk in daily operations, risk associated with disasters and accidents, risk arising from the external environment such as global warming and water, risks relating to corruption (such as bribery, cartels (agreements upon bids, prices, allocating the supplier and any item to avoid competition among with competitors), embezzlement, and conflicts of interest), and social reputation risk.*
+The Toyota Boshoku group anticipates various risks including management risk, risk in daily operations, and risk associated with disasters and accidents, as well as risk arising from the external environment such as global warming and water, corruption-related risks (such as bribery, cartels (agreements upon bids, prices, allocating the supplier and any item to avoid competition among with competitors), embezzlement, and conflicts of interest), and social reputation risk*.

 • Risk of losing societal trust